Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 Do I need to memorize Python syntax?

-No. Focus on understanding concepts and learning how to read errors and documentation.
+No. Focus on concepts and on learning to read errors and documentation.
 Syntax becomes natural with repetition.

 Why should I use a virtual environment?